-Permitted Deposits and Investments - Statutes authorize the Library to make deposits/invest in insured commercial banks, savings and loan institutions, obligations of the U.S. Treasury and U.S. agencies, money market mutual funds, Illinois Funds, the Illinois Metropolitan Investment Fund (IMET), or any other local government investment pool.
+Permitted Deposits and Investments - Statutes authorize the Library to make deposits/invest in insured commercial banks, savings and loan institutions, obligations of the U.S. Treasury and U.S. agencies, money market mutual funds, Illinois Funds, the Illinois Metropolitan Investment Fund (IMET) or any other local government investment pool.
 Illinois Funds is an investment pool managed by the State of Illinois, Office of the Treasurer, which allows governments within the state to pool their funds for investment purposes.
-Illinois Funds is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
 Investments in Illinois Funds are valued at Illinois Funds' share price, which is the price the investment could be sold for.
-IMET is a not-for-profit investment trust formed pursuant to the Illinois Municipal Code and managed by a Board of Trustees elected from the participating members.
-IMET is not registered with the SEC as an investment company.
-Investments in IMET are valued at IMET's share price, the price for which the investment could be sold.
-The Library's investment policy does limit its deposits to financial institutions that are members of the FDIC system and are capable of posting collateral for amounts in excess of FDIC insurance.
+IMET is a not-for-profit investment trust formed pursuant to the Illinois Municipal a.
+Deposits with Financial Institutions (Continued)